HussamQreie/DevOps-Project-1/Practical Application-PoC .md

   - Git tool is important to deal with (Git,GitHub,GitLab) using commands

+- Finally, Configure Git in Jenkins

 ---

 ### Run Jenkins job to pull code from Github

+-
+-
+-